UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 Notes:

-Now when we build our model with `n_neighbors=11` we can hope that our test accuracy will be optimized.
+Now that we know the best scoring hyperparameter value, we are ready to assess our model on the test set.

+We recreate our model with `n_neighbors=11`, fit the model and score it on the test set.

+Our training accuracy is 0.905 which is higher than the validation mean accuracy we had earlier.

+This is surprising and could be due to having a small dataset.

 ---